The draft EIR/EA is available for viewing on the Caltrans website: http://www.dot.ca.gov/dist07/resources/envdocs/

 Caltrans recently ranked the Confluence as the #1 congested freeway segment in District 7 (#3 in State).

-Accident rate is higher than the State average.
+Accident rate in this area is higher than the State average.

 Anticipate 10-12% increase in traffic over the next 20 years.